U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 5 - Generative and Graphical Models.md

 #### MAP vs ML

-Maximum Likelyhood (ML) and MAP are *point estimates* of Bayesian, considers a space in which $\theta$ veries, when you take a Bayesian approach you sum over all possible values of the $\theta$ space and use a particular instance of the points.
+Maximum Likelyhood (ML) and MAP are *point estimates* of Bayesian, considers a space in which $\theta$ veries, when you take a Bayesian approach you sum over all possible values of the $\theta$ space

+and use a particular instance of the points.
 (Integrating usually).

 In MAP you're just picking up the maximum.

 ## Maximizing Likelyhood

+We are interested in the model that *most probably* generated our data $d$.

 ![[Pasted image 20230303143810.png]]

 Problem comes when you have **hidden variables**, variables that we have no data to plug and see how they are done.
 We have a set of observed random variables $x$ (training data), and unobserved hidden or latente variables $z$ (data clusters).
 How to solve?

 ![[Pasted image 20230303144017.png]]
 We try to maximize the *complete likelihood*, where we have observable variables and unobserved, we predend to have observed then and we do *chain rule* to decompose them.
 Since $z$ are not avaiable we introduce them by **marginalization**!